Oak Lawn (Washington, D.C.): 20th-21st centuries

 The Oak Lawn property was sold to Percy Uris by 1961.
 The new hotel, designed by William B. Tabler, was developed by the Uris Buildings Corporation.
 The original design of the Washington Hilton, with the east and west sides shaped like the letter Y, was criticized by architect Frederick Gutheim in The Washington Post.
 Gutheim suggested Tabler study Hilton's more inspiring designs, including the Hilton Istanbul Bosphorus and Caribe Hilton Hotel.
 He also noted that construction of the second office building on the property, named the Universal North Building, could block the view of hotel guests.
 The final design was the hotel being shaped similar to the number 3.
 Due to the strict height limits for buildings in Washington, D.C., construction of the 12-story hotel included the city's largest excavation project.
 More hotel space was built underground than above ground.
-The 500,000 square feet (46,452 m) underground space includes a large ballroom, meeting rooms, concourse, kitchens, and garage.
+The 500,000 sqft underground space includes a large ballroom, meeting rooms, concourse, kitchens, and garage.
 As construction of the hotel was almost complete in 1965, the design was praised by local architectural critic Wolf Von Eckardt.

 In addition to the Universal South Building, Universal North Building, and Washington Hilton, there are three buildings on the former Oak Lawn estate.
+A theater at 1929 Florida Avenue NW was built in 1963 and adjoins the Universal North Building; in the late 2010s it briefly became a Flywheel Sports indoor cycling studio, before Flywheel went out of business in 2020.
 A small commercial building at 1835 Connecticut Avenue NW, between the two larger office buildings, was constructed in 1968.
-A former theater at 1929 Florida Avenue NW was built in 1963 and adjoins the Universal North Building.
 A luxury apartment building, The Hepburn, was constructed in 2016 and designed by Cecconi Simone.
 The Hepburn is located next to the hotel, and much like the hotel rooms, its apartments include expansive views of the city.

+In 2022, the Post Brothers firm acquired the Universal Buildings for $203.7 million and announced plans to convert both to an apartment complex, described as "the largest residential conversion in DC."
+In 2024, the project became one of the earliest recipients of DC's newly-expanded Housing in Downtown tax-abatement program to spur such conversion projects, and in early 2026, the developers announced sufficient financing, including $465.3 million in Property Assessed Clean Energy, or PACE financing—believed to be the largest commercial PACE loan ever—to begin construction.
+The 1963 theater building is to be demolished as part of the redevelopment, which will also add several stories to the remaining existing buildings.